silverstripe/cwp/docs/en/04_Performance_Guide/00_Performance_Testing.md

 ### What to test

-If you are migrating an existing site, analysis of the access logs will help will help you identify areas for testing, such as the most commonly accessed pages, sections, or user behaviours.
+If you are migrating an existing site, analysis of the access logs will help you identify areas for testing, such as the most commonly accessed pages, sections, or user behaviours.
 A great tool for a visual representation of your log data is [GoAccess](https://goaccess.io/).